cloud-custodian/cloud-custodian/README.rst

 Cloud Custodian
 ---------------

-Cloud Custodian is a rules engine for AWS fleet management.
+Cloud Custodian is a rules engine for Cloud fleet management.
 It allows users to define policies to enable a well managed cloud infrastructure, that's both secure and cost optimized.
 It consolidates many of the adhoc scripts organizations have into a lightweight and flexible tool, with unified metrics and reporting.

-Custodian can be used to manage AWS accounts by ensuring real time compliance to security policies (like encryption and access requirements), tag policies, and cost management via garbage collection of unused resources and off-hours resource management.
+Custodian can be used to manage cloud accounts by ensuring real time compliance to security policies (like encryption and access requirements), tag policies, and cost management via garbage collection of unused resources and off-hours resource management.